damiant/dust/roadmap.md

 # Roadmap

 - Location hints from BM into the app
+- Multiple pins in the one location should allow flipping between the items
 - Distance - use km and meters if region (or setting)

 - Next/Prev buttons on events/art/camps (feature request)